maguzzz/Mini-Database/README.md

 Create New Database:
 - Execute "Create DB.txt" in MySQL Command Line or import "db_usermanage_tb_user.sql" into your preferred database tool.

+Create DB Connection:
+- Change in Line 48 Passwort to your MySQL Password

 <br>
 <br>